 You can make some pretty big diagrams in Lucidchart, and things can start to feel pretty cramped on your canvas.
 Good thing there’s a one-click solution for that.
 Select the full-screen button in the top right corner—all the panels in the editor will disappear, leaving you with an enlarged canvas for fleshing out all those ideas.
 Anytime you need to access the Toolbox, Properties bar, or any other feature, you can activate it by hovering over where it would normally appear in the editor.

 Diagrams can get very complex as they involve more steps and people.
-An easy trick for keeping these diagrams organized and easy to read is to use swimlanes.
-In the example below, each lane represents a different department.
-Any step in that lane must be completed by that specific department.
+An easy trick for keeping these diagrams organized and easy to read is to use containers or swimlanes.
+In the example below, each swimlane represents a different person and their responsibilities.
 Instead of making your diagram a color-coded rainbow to indicate who owns which step, you can simply place your shapes in the appropriate swimlane container.

-To access swimlanes, click the search icon at the top of the Toolbox and search for “swimlanes.”
-You can then pin the swimlane shape library to your Toolbox for easy access.
-Swimlanes are smart shapes, which means that when you drag and drop one onto the canvas, a gear icon appears in the top right corner of the shape.
+To access containers, click "Shapes" on the left side of the editor, and check the containers shape library under "Flowchart Shapes."
+Containers are smart shapes, which means that when you drag and drop one onto the canvas, a gear icon appears in the top-right corner of the shape.
 Click the icon to increase the number of lanes or adjust the orientation of the shapes and labels.